gchure/phd/_site/docs/src/chapter_02/section_07_methods.md

 of the data is found.
 This was performed by fitting a bivariate Gaussian distribution and restricting the data used for calculation to those that reside within the 40th percentile.
-This procedure is described in more detail in the supplemental Chapter 7.
+This procedure is described in more detail in the supplemental Chapter 6.

 ### Experimental Determination of Fold-Change
-&nbsp;&nbsp;&nbsp;&nbsp;For each strain and IPTG concentration, the fold-change in gene expression was calculated by taking the ratio of the population mean YFP expression in the presence of LacI repressor to that of the population mean in the absence of LacI repressor.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For each strain and IPTG concentration, the fold-change in gene expression was calculated by taking the ratio of the population mean YFP expression in the presence of LacI repressor to that of the population mean in the absence of LacI repressor.
 However, the measured